OmSethi/OmSethi/README.md

 -->

 I'm a junior studying CS at the University at Buffalo with a interest in AI and full-stack development.
 Experienced in building machine learning workflows, multi-agent applications, and mobile apps that combine data and usability.
 Passionate about building tools that have impact.
 Outside of tech, I’m 6’5 — just as good at debugging code as I am at grabbing things off the top shelf.
-When im not coding, you can usually find me playing volleyball or watching F1 every weekend.
-I also love music — check out my current favorite song below!
+When im not coding, you can usually find me playing volleyball, watching F1 every weekend, and always listening to music!